Malekel3alamy/ABGTask/README.md

 - Use the search feature to find specific movies.
 - Tap on a movie to view detailed information.
-- Add movies to your favorites for quick access.

 **Contributing**
 - Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.